saika2k/storagelite/documentation/how_to_deploy.md

----
-title: "Local network"
-description: "Running a Filecoin network locally can be extremely useful for developers wanting to build and test their applications.
-This page provides guidance on different methods to run a Filecoin network locally."
-lead: "Running a Filecoin network locally can be extremely useful for developers wanting to build and test their applications.
-This page provides guidance on different methods to run a Filecoin network locally."
-draft: false
-menu:
-    lotus:
-        parent: "lotus-developers"
-        identifier: "developers-networks-local-network"
-weight: 305
-toc: true
-aliases:
-    - /docs/developers/developer-network
-    - /docs/developers/local-network/
-    - /developers/local-network/
----

 You can spin up a local network (local-net) using the regular Lotus binaries.
-This method will launch Lotus using 2 KiB sectors, allowing systems with fewer resources to run a local-net.
+This method will launch Lotus using 8 MiB sectors, allowing systems with fewer resources to run a local-net.
 This solution runs comfortably on a computer with 2 CPU cores and 4 GB RAM.

 This process requires you to use multiple terminal windows, so you might find a terminal multiplexer like [Tmux](https://github.com/tmux/tmux) helpful.
 However, you can easily complete this tutorial by just having several terminal windows open.
 The screenshots in this guide use Tmux.